asobe/powerapi/README.md

 That's all!

-<h2 id="last-works">Last implemented features</h2>
+<h2 id="last-works">Last features</h2>

 First version of BitWatts is available !
-To use it, we have just to plug `VirtioSensor` and `VirtioReporter`.
+To use it, plug `VirtioSensor` and `VirtioReporter` together.
 See README to know how it works.

 <h2 id="future-works">Future works</h2>